 Ron White and Margo Rey

 Sometime around June 2017, Margo Rey filed for divorce from Ron “Tater Salad” White in Los Angeles, California.
+Ron White family law issues flow freely in this soapy, celebrity mess of a divorce.
 The couple got married in 2013 however, Margo claimed in her petition that she and Ron had a common law marriage in Texas since 2008.
 Margo has also asked for Ron to pay her spousal support.
 In another twist, Ron filed documents alleging the parties were never legally married even though they had a ceremony they never got a marriage license.

 This case has several issues that would be addressed if Margo filed for divorce in Texas.

 Common law not recognized in California (Texas Twist – It is in Texas!)

 Margo alleged that her and Ron were common law married in Texas while Ron alleges there is no marriage license.
 In Texas, Margo can prove a common law marriage existed if the couple did three things:

 - Live together as husband and wife, and